MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

  - (Project Wednesday)
  - DataVerse.

-In addition, you can add information sources to a topic using the Search and summarize content node.
+In addition, you can add information sources to a topic using the **Search and summarize content node**.
 This node allows you to specify sources that the *node* will search, based on the inputs you give it.
-The results of the search will be summarized and checked for data viability. [**Question**: Does this override or augment the "normal" boosted sources?]
+The results of the search will be summarized and checked for data viability. [**Question**: Does this override or _augment_ the "normal" boosted sources?]

-Together, these methods of boosting your bot's conversation provide for more "global" information support (i.e., boosted conversations), and tailored "local" information support at specific points within a topic via node-specific information sources (would saying "boosted node" be inappropriate here?).
+These methods of boosting your bot using **generative answers** allows you to specify information sources for the entire bot (for instance, with a url at bot creation) and use additional information sources within a topic via the Search and summarize node.

 ## Information Sources